Yet another primer on the electronics industry

 “Recruiting is more about buying than selling.
 If you sell too soon, you stop evaluating.
 If the job is compelling, candidates will sell you as they attempt to convince you why they’re qualified.” — Lou Adler

 Every interview is a two-sided affair of the applicant convincing us and us convincing the applicant that they should be working for Luminovo.
 The best people are interested in working with great teammates and this holds true for you (the interviewer) just as much as for the interviewee.

 However, you cannot tell a person straight off the bat how great a job is.
 They need to learn for themselves.
 If a job seems too easy to get, it becomes uninteresting.
 So do not start selling (yourself, the job or the company) too soon, even if you are convinced of an applicant’s qualifications.

 Rather spend the interview talking up the opportunity gap.
-Everyone is proud of their accomplishments, so the optimal interview is one where you get the candidate to see the job opportunity and he starts trying to sell you his skills and relevant experience.
+Everyone is proud of their accomplishments, so the optimal interview is one where you get the candidate to see the job opportunity and they starts trying to sell you their skills and relevant experience.

 You can do this by using the recruiting and challenging questions technique during the interview.
 It goes like this: Use your questions (and the lead-up to it) to challenge the candidate and talk up the challenges they will be facing on the new job (“Your experience with X is really impressive, but I feel you have not had the chance to do a lot of Y. Can you tell me more about related accomplishments that might qualify you for this new challenge?”).
 The MSA question is a natural fit for this questioning technique.